Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Experiments

 \subsection{Comparison Results}

 We report $AP_{50}$ for novel classes on three data splits of Pascal VOC in Table \ref{tab:voc}, and the results of COCO-style $mAP$ are shown in Table \ref{tab:coco} for COCO.
 We observe that D\&R achieves state-of-the-art performance on most tasks.
 Especially, D\&R has more impressive improvements with fewer annotated samples.
 At higher shots, D\&R can also obtain competitive results.
-Specifically, D\&R is on average 1.58\% higher than the best baseline method on the VOC dataset.
+Specifically, D\&R is, on average, 1.58\% higher than the best baseline method on the VOC dataset.
 D\&R averagely beats the best benchmark method by 0.68\% on the COCO dataset.
 COCO is a larger dataset, and Pascal VOC is smaller with respect to the category number and the sample size.
 Benchmark approaches and D\&R achieve relatively consistent performance on COCO, and as shown in Table \ref{tab:coco}, D\&R's improvements are more consistent.
-Results with more random samples are presented in Appendix \ref{app:results_moreseed}.